braintree/braintree_android/v4_MIGRATION_GUIDE.md

 ## Samsung Pay

-The Samsung Pay feature is not yet supported in v4.
+Samsung Pay is not yet supported in v4.

 ## Visa Checkout